Baxter International (BAX) Q2 2017 Results - Earnings Call Transcript

 If you think about this business, this is a business with a low SG&A. So it's all about gross margin here And gross margin is providing the market with effective supply chain that creates a cost advantage for us in the market and for the customer.
 So with 45% and Jay said 46% by 2020, we feel this business has a bigger capacity to deliver on a gross margin, but more so, Matt, is down the P&L with very low SG&A, okay.

-So we are actively, actively pursuing more partnerships and with all kinds of different companies, either for distribution of the drug, for augmentation of portfolio, for the design of these generics, which is the case of hard-to-make oncolytics with ScinoPharm or just capacity to develop the API and the formulation with the result.
+So we are actively, actively pursuing more partnerships and with all kinds of different companies, either for distribution of the drug, for augmentation of portfolio, for the design of these generics, which is the case of hard-to-make oncolytics with ScinoPharm or just capacity to develop the API new formulation with Dorizoe.
 So it's all in – when you put together, it is a business.
 It's a core growth business for us, which is the definition is, has better gross margin, better growth rates, change to vector growth and also impacts our operating income and our EPS.

 Matthew Taylor - Barclays Capital, Inc.

-Thanks Joe, some helpful perspective.
+Thanks, Joe, some helpful perspective.
 And I just wanted to follow up on the Fluid Systems business.
 That continues to perform very well.
 I know you've been saying it kind of gets the trophy every quarter for best-performing business.
 And I just wanted to understand some of the dynamics there between, I guess, the competitive environment and share gains, how you're doing on pricing, and some of the pull through.
 If maybe you could touch on those things to understand how much longer you can continue to grow above market like this?

 José E. Almeida - Baxter International, Inc.